The RISE Experience cover art

 Send me a text

 Welcome to The RISE Experience, a podcast for women who are rebuilding trust with themselves — in health, leadership, faith, and everyday life.
-I’m Shannon Denniston, and this is a space where we slow down when everything feels loud.
-We lead from steadiness instead of urgency, let go of hustle, and listen again.
-We stay connected to what’s real — identity, faith, the body, and the quiet wisdom already there.
+This is a space to slow down when everything feels loud, to lead from steadiness instead of urgency, and to listen again.
+Here, identity, faith, the body, and quiet inner wisdom matter.
 A place to pause, reflect, and rise from clarity instead of pressure.

 Episode Highlights